Aerated Wastewater Treatment Systems

-An AWTS is a mini treatment plant for your house.
+An AWTS is a mini treatment plant for your house, also known as an On-Site Wastewater Management System.
 All the water from your toilets, sinks, baths, showers and laundry goes into the AWTS.
 The tank is usually installed underground with just the lid and control panel visible.

 What is an AWTS?

 The sewage and greywater will go through several processes.
 The first reservoir works like a traditional septic tank where the solids sink to the bottom with the wastewater on the top.
 The wastewater then flows into the next compartment where aeration takes place and bacteria digests the waste purifying the water leaving it odourless and colourless ready for recycling.

 The AWTS recycles wastewater from your house and treats it in an environmentally sustainable way.
 The water goes through several processes until the it is clear, which then can be re-used for irrigation in your garden.

 The AWTS treats the water to a superior standard compared to a septic tank.
 Because of the natural process it is environmentally friendly, saves a considerable amount of water and means gardens can be maintained during drought.
 The AWTS recycling system is a cost effective waste management system.

 Your AWTS options can be quite varied and will depend on your site conditions and your level of requirement.
 Council will require a Wastewater Report to be submitted with your application.

 We can guide you through the council approval process and work with them on your behalf.

 We can recommend a wastewater industry consultant to do a wastewater management assessment on your property.